+Pages

 Operations documentation

 This is usually a description of the dependencies that your system is involved with, references to backup procedures, troubleshooting guidelines, etc. Your operations department likely has a standard format for this type of documentation.

 Requirements documents

 It's an overview of what the system does, including use cases, user stories, or essential user interface prototypes, etc. Aim to capture the requirements as executable specs.